-Native american wedding celebrations
+Native American wedding celebrations

-There is no better combination than the majestic mountains of Colorado and a wedding celebration infused with Native American traditions.
+There is no better combination than the majestic mountains of Colorado and a wedding celebration infused with Native American and Eastern traditions.
 Our wedding celebrations involve sacred traditions such as The Four Directions, Sage Blessing, Sand Ceremony, Ancestor Blessing and can be accompanied by Native-style flute playing.
 Each ceremony is created specifically for your wedding.
 After an comprehensive interview, we will design a beautiful ceremony, incorporating the traditions that speak directly to you.

 The Sage Blessing is an ancient purification for weddings.
 The sage stick burns as the smoke is fanned around the bride and groom.
 We ask the spirits to bless the couple in their new life.